dmitry-ivanov/dark-sky-api/README.md

 echo $timeMachine->daily()->summary();
 ```

-You can also get weather for the multiple specified dates:
+You can also get weather for multiple dates:

 ```php
 $timeMachine = (new DarkSkyApi('secret-key'))